-As long as the start condition for Priority 1 is met, all boilers in the Priority 1 set will fire based on runtime.
+If the start condition for Priority 1 is met, all boilers in the Priority 1 set will fire based on runtime.
 Once all boilers in the Priority 1 set have fired, the Priority 2 set of boilers will fire based on runtime.